Applications are open for the Eco-Roof Incentive Program.

 3. Invoice showing the cost of the roof installation.

-12. Close your building permit.
-In order to close your file and release the grant funding allocated for this project, Eco-Roof program staff require confirmation that the building permit has been closed.
+12. Close the building permit.
+In order to close your file and release the rebate allocated for this project, Eco-Roof program staff require confirmation that the building permit has been closed.
 Please get in touch with the Buildings Permit office and make arrangements to have your building permit closed.
 Tip: You will need to book an inspection to close your building permit.

-13. Project is verified.
+13. Project verification.
 A verification form will be sent to the property owner for signature.
-Please sign, scan and return this form via email.
+Please sign, scan and return this form via email to ecoroof@toronto.ca.

-14. Site visit is conducted by Eco-Roof Program Staff.
+14. Book a site visit with Eco-Roof Program Staff.
 Please arrange a time for a site visit and ensure there is safe access to your green roof.

-15. Rebate payment is issued to the registered property owner.
+15. Rebate payment issued.
+Payment is issued to the registered property owner.
 Payment will be made via direct deposit.

 Eligible buildings